BENZOOgataga/FSMP-CustomMod/README.md

 This project is a custom Minecraft-related codebase owned by **BENZOOgataga**, designed for use exclusively on BENZOOgataga's servers.

+## ⚠️ Notice for Fiverr Developers

+The missing features of the mod are the following:
+- Working `/MarketOpen` GUI with a proper layout.
+- Working `/market <option>` commands.
+- `/company active` and `/company inactive` commands.

 ## ⚠️ Notice

 This repository is **public only** to allow Fiverr developers hired by BENZOOgataga to review the source code and contribute fixes or improvements as part of their contracted work.